lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 ## AzureImageBuilder-v11.ps1

 The [AzureImageBuilder-v11.ps1](AzureImageBuilder-v11.ps1) script is an update of the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script but using a Windows Server 2016 image and with a [Windows restart customizer](<https://learn.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json?tabs=json%2Cazure-powershell#windows-restart-customizer>) (like the [AzureImageBuilder-v6.ps1](AzureImageBuilder-v6.ps1) script) because we need to enable TLS 1.2 for this OS and we have to restart the VM after to apply this settings at the OS level.
 Without this restart the TLS 1.2 settings are not applied and the VM is not able to connect to GitHub and PowerShell Gallery fir the other customizations.
+> [!WARNING]
+> It was for testing purpose because Windows Server 2016 wasn't built to run an AVD environment and will not.

 ## AzureImageBuilder-v12.ps1